SPANDigital/presidium-docs-opensource/content/presidium-basics/structuring-content/config-yml.md

 Defines what parts of the site use specific output formats.
 As with `outputformats`, the necessary setup is already done by SPAN.

 #### `module` Section
-Typically contains only a subsection called `imports`, which brings in styling and layouts and, optionally, other externally-stored resources.
+Enables importing other modules, typically styling and layouts--which are actually Hugo modules.
 For example:
 ```  imports:
   - path: github.com/spandigital/presidium-styling-base
   - path: github.com/spandigital/presidium-layouts-base
 ```
+Other externally-stored resources can also be imported using this section.

 #### `frontmatter` Section
 Defines what frontmatter fields are available in articles, as well as the required data type for each field and whether the field is required or not.